 The success of the above measures is demonstrated through a series of statistics:

 - 81% of our courses meet A-G requirements, compared to 74% statewide

 - Our overall College Opportunity Ratio of 100:84:43 (of 100 freshmen, 84 graduated four years later and 43 met A-G requirements) is substantially higher than the statewide COR (100:67:26)

-- We doubled our AP course enrollment starting in 2009-10 and saw a 2.5% increase in our pass rate, which again improved in the subsequent two years, leading us to be recognized by the College Board with the AP Achievement Award
+- We increased our AP course enrollment and continued our high pass rate leading us to be recognized by the College Board with the AP Achievement Award

 - Our current overall AP pass rate is 86%, compared to a statewide average of 64.5% and a global average of 61%